aliamrahli/flash-card-react-app/README.md

 ```diff
 + How to install?
 ```
+Firstly, You need to have React and Json server installed on your computer.
 To install this program, you can either clone this repository by using git clone https://github.com/aliamrahli/flash-card-react-app.git, or you can download zip file from the main page of repository by clicking green code button.
-After installing the repository, you only need to add node_modules to run the app.
-You need to have React and Json server installed on your computer.
+After installing the repository, you only need to add node_modules folder to run the react app.

 ```diff
 + How to run?